jekyll-one/j1-freelancer/README.md

 # J1 Freelancer

 All you need for your new amazing site!
 Jekyll meets Bootstrap - and makes a lot of friends.
-J1 Agency combines the best of OpenSource software for the Web and the Web site generator `Jekyll`.
+J1 Freelancer combines the best of OpenSource software for the Web and the Web site generator `Jekyll`.
 J1 is OpenSource, and so are the packaged modules - no pain for private or professional use.
 Explore this site to learn what's possible if